Eddio0141/UniTAS/README.md

 - Check if I need netstandard2.1
 - Each unity version needs to build for netstandard2.0, net46, net35. [read this](https://docs.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file).
 - What to do with additional unity dependencies?
 Currently 2021.2.14 has UnityEngine.UI required but maybe can get away with trying to bind
+- Not sure if different net versions needs to be built and supported for each unity version support
+- Not sure if UnityEngine.UI exists in other games with same game version

 # Adding unity version support
 // TODO create template